 - Bake the cakes for 20 minutes until done.

 - Remove from the oven and allow the cakes to cool on a rack.
+Do not frost the cakes until they are completely cooled!

 - Place one cake on a plate and cover with frosting.
 Add the top layer, frost and decorate as you like.